The Deeds of the Dukes of Normandy

 Before 1220 [his son] Walter Clifford 3rd Baron Clifford and [his daughter-in-law] Margred verch Llewellyn Baroness Clifford (age 17) were married.
 They were half fourth cousin twice removed.
 She a granddaughter of King John of England.

 On 17th January 1221 Walter Clifford 2nd Baron Clifford (age 61) died.
 He was buried at Godstow Abbey [Map].
-His son [his son] Walter succeeded 3rd Baron Clifford Feudal. [his daughter-in-law] Margred verch Llewellyn Baroness Clifford (age 19) by marriage Baroness Clifford Feudal.
+His son Walter succeeded 3rd Baron Clifford Feudal. [his daughter-in-law] Margred verch Llewellyn Baroness Clifford (age 19) by marriage Baroness Clifford Feudal.

 [his son] Walter Clifford 3rd Baron Clifford was born to Walter Clifford 2nd Baron Clifford and Agnes Cundy Baroness Clifford at Clifford Castle, Herefordshire [Map].
+He married before 1220 his half fourth cousin twice removed Margred verch Llewellyn Baroness Clifford, daughter of Llewellyn "The Great" Aberffraw and Joan Plantagenet, and had issue.

 Royal Descendants of Walter Clifford 2nd Baron Clifford 1160-1221